Videoville Showtime

-Videoville Showtime, Inc., doing business as VVS Films, is a leading Canadian motion picture distribution company founded by Ernie Grivakis.
+Videoville Showtime Inc., doing business as VVS Films, is a Canadian motion picture distribution company founded by Ernie Grivakis.
 The company was formed in Montreal, Quebec on May 27, 1983 and operates its theatrical sales & marketing office out of Toronto, Ontario.

 Films

+Released

-The company's focus is commercial movies.
+The company's focus is commercial movies, including:

+Upcoming

 Distribution

 It has direct, full-service distribution across all media in both English and French speaking Canada.
+In 2023, the company expanded its distribution territory to Australia and New Zealand with the Nicolas Cage-starring Dream Scenario.